Does Auto Insurance Cover Transmission Repair?

 When It’s Not Covered

+Sometimes, transmission repair simply won’t be covered by your insurance policy.
 Transmission repair will not be covered by your auto insurance if it is normal wear on your vehicle, or the transmission simply malfunctions in some way.
-Even for big ticket repairs like transmission or engine, normal maintenance on your vehicle is not covered by auto insurance.
+Even for big-ticket repairs like transmission or engine, normal maintenance on your vehicle is not covered by auto insurance.
 However, there are some instances in which transmission damage may be covered.

 In an Accident